For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 Protecting Species in our National Parks

-The Biological Resources Division (BRD) provides scientific expertise and technological assistance to support the sound management, protection, and preservation of biological resources and related ecosystem processes in our national parks.
-BRD staff work with individual parks, the park system as a whole, and National Park Service leadership.
-Efforts focus on Ecosystem Restoration and Management, Human Dimensions of Biological Resource Management, Integrated Pest Management, Invasive Species, Landscape Ecology and Conservation, Threatened and Endangered Species, Vegetation Inventory, Wildlife Health, Wildlife Management, and Exotic Plant Management.
+The Biological Resources Division provides scientific expertise and technological assistance to support the sound management, protection, conservation and preservation of biological resources and related ecosystem processes in our national parks.
+Staff work with individual parks, the park System as a whole, and National Park Service leadership.
+Efforts focus on Ecosystem Restoration, Human Dimensions of Biological Resources, Integrated Pest Management, Invasive Species, Landscape Ecology and Conservation, Threatened and Endangered Species, Wildlife Health, Wildlife Conservation, and Exotic Plant Management.

 Biologic Resource Features